ECC314/PMC/README.txt

 ----------------------------------------------------------------------------------------------------------
-pmcerrorc						Boolean						Check for a valid command inside the core. pmcerror						Boolean						Check for a valid command inside a module. pmctoolswitch					Boolean						Status of the ToolSwitcher.
+pmcerrorc						Boolean						Check for a valid command inside the core. pmcerror						Boolean						Check for a valid command inside a module.

+pmctoolswitch					Boolean						Status of the ToolSwitcher. pmctoolsilk						Integer						Slot ID of the silk touch pickaxe. pmctoolspade					Integer						Slot ID of the spade. pmctoolaxe						Integer						Slot ID of the axe. pmctoolsword					Integer						Slot ID of the sword. pmctoolfort						Integer						Slot ID of the fortune pickaxe.

 pmcstatsmelon					Integer						Statistics module - Melons farmed since reset. pmcstatspumpkin					Integer						Statistics module - Pumpkinss farmed since reset.